TR94/battleships/README.md

 - Player can choose the board size for the game
 - Player can choose the number of ships within the game
 - An input area for the player to interact with
-- Feedback on the status of the game after each round
+- A game board that tracks the hits and misses throughout the rounds
+- A score tracker

 ## Structure
 The structure of the Python code has been considered as a flowchart to draft out how the programme will work.
-At this stage it highlights how to game will flow and allows consideration for the inputs, output and validation required.
+At this stage it highlights how to game will flow and allows consideration for the inputs, outputs and validation required.
+This doesn't cover the details of classes, methods and functions but does help tp understand the logic flow required.
 See below for the flowchart.

 ![Battleships game flow chart](/assets/readMe_images/Battleships_Flowchart.png)

 ## Skeleton
 Wire-framing at this stage allows the page(s) to be designed and altered freely without committing anything to code.
 For this project, the game is being played in the terminal and therefore the structural design is very limited.